svenmalvik/homebrew-twhisper/README.md

 **💳 Subscription Problems:**
 - Run `twhisper status --refresh` to get the latest subscription info
-- If Premium features aren't working, try logging out and back in
+- If Professional features aren't working, try logging out and back in
 - Contact support if payment went through but features aren't activated

 **💡 Pro Tip:** Run `twhisper status` anytime to check your setup and subscription status!